duwadikaustuv/Land-Management-System-Python/README.md

 # Land-Management-System-Python
-his program allows users to interact with a system for renting and returning lands.
+This program allows users to interact with a system for renting and returning lands.
 It provides options to rent, return, and exit, managing all operations through a menu-based interface.